daffabadrant9390/Responsive-Travel-Website-using-HTML-CSS-and-JS/README.md

   <li>Aside</li>
   <li>Footer</li>
 </ul>

-I didn't not only make this website on desktop screen, but also on mobile screen without using any framework, which is good to train your HTML, CSS and JS skills.
+I didn't not only make this website on desktop screen, but also on mobile screen without using any framework.
+For styling i was only using CSS Flexbox